 Presented by the Fresh Produce Consortium and Produce Business magazine, the LPS (winner of Best International Event in the prestigious FAME Awards) has taken the NYPS model and adapted it for the evolving demands of the UK marketplace.
 Again, it is the only annual produce show in town and it has been successful in attracting exhibitors and attendees from more than 50 countries to the English capital city in its first three years.
-The fourth LPS will take place on June 7-9, 2017 and returns to the five-star Grosvenor House, a JW Marriott hotel on Park Lane, Mayfair.
+The fifth LPS will take place on June 6-8, 2018 and returns to the five-star Grosvenor House, a JW Marriott hotel on Park Lane, Mayfair.

 The APS is our third event and will draw on the successes and learnings we have gained from its sister shows to provide the perfect environment for the international trade to meet, share and learn at the very heart of the world’s produce industry.
 We chose Amsterdam, because like New York and London, it is an internationally renowned centre, with strong historical links with the other two.
 Amsterdam also shares a wonderful cultural heritage and we know the Westergasfabriek is a magnificent setting from which to showcase the best of Holland, its people and its incredible produce industry.